ggsmith842/Covid19-proj/README.md

 *3. https://www.kaggle.com/gpreda/coronavirus-2019ncov/data*

-More to come.

 ## Inspiration
-How to better understand the magnitude of the growing numbers, convey findings in an illustrative manner and spread awareness.
+We wanted to better understand the magnitude of the growing number of COVID-19 cases and convey our findings in an illustrative manner to spread awareness.

 ## What it does
-Visualizes the number of active cases per country, per city (barplot,lineplot, heatmap)
+The *COVID-19 Tracker* dashboard visualizes the number of active cases using live data collected via API and historic time series data.
+The app complies this data in an easy to view format and calculated relative statistics as the situation changes (barplot,lineplot, heatmap).

-## How I built it
+## How we built it
 Using Rstudio, we embedded R code into ShinyDashboard framework, implementing customizations and user functions with HTML/CSS.

-## Challenges I ran into
+## Challenges we ran into
-Find accurate, up-to-date data and presenting them properly, fact-checking interpretations at every step.
-The wrong analysis in this atmosphere can lead to very frightening findings.
+Finding accurate, up-to-date data and presenting them properly proved difficult due to the nature rapidly changing situation surrounding COVID-19.
+Additionally, fact-checking interpretations at every step was tedious and time-consuming.
+But we knew incorrect analysis in this atmosphere could lead to worrisome findings, and we wanted our results to be as accurate as possible.

-## Accomplishments that I'm proud of
+## Accomplishments that we're proud of
-Strong collaboration, work-ethic, time management, application of classroom knowledge and skills
+Strong collaboration, work-ethic, time management, application of classroom knowledge and skills.
+We also learned a lot about how Shiny Dashboard works and its applications in future projects.

-## What I learned
+## What we learned
-The multitude of the numbers growing exponentially.
+The multitude of the numbers growing exponentially and dealing with live data that changes hourly is very different from working with static data that never changes.

 ## What's next for COVID-19 Tracker
-With more data, forecast/project numbers.
-Find the peak and when it starts to plateau.
-These will provide hints or clues for the coming days, weeks and advise stakeholders on how to best prepare for the coming worst.
+With more data, we would like to forecast/project the number of new cases and then predict the peak infection number.
+This information will provide actionable insights for stakeholders on how to best prepare for the changing situation.